-Companies or industries that have any ESG issues are subject to further review.
-These reviews cover both existing and prospective investments and consider some or all of the following:
+Companies or industries that have any ESG issues are subject to further consideration.
+This covers both existing and prospective investments and consideration of some or all of the following:

 - global best practices - our view on the expectations of our investors or clients - the impact of an exclusion on returns - the severity of any ESG related breaches or actions, or - the likely success of an alternative course of action (for example, engagement).